Are you a Superwoman or a Superman? Yeah, me neither! My 7 tips to menu planning and money saving are going to be really handy then :)!

-Shopping online I’ve been a game changer and I talk about it here.
+Shopping online I've been a game changer and I explained why in that article.

 3. Plan according to your fatigue level.

-Do you feel as motivated and rested on Fridays than you do on Mondays?
-I don’t.
+Do you feel as motivated and rested on Fridays as you do on Mondays?
+I don't.
 So I consider making easier and faster meals as the end of the week approaches.
-Monday and Tuesday, I would do something that requires more preparation whereas on a Thursday, I would stick to something more simple.
+Monday and Tuesday, I would do something that requires more preparation whereas, on Thursday, I would stick to something more simple.

 End of the week: Low maintenance: this 30-minute Mediterranean Salmon

-4. Cook a few batches at the time.
+4. Cook a few batches at a time.

 5. Make a new dinner with the leftovers.